MaartenGDev/learning-rust/README.md

 fn borrow_value(data: &String) -> &String { // data comes into scope
-     data
+     data // The data cannot be modified because it is a read-only borrow, not a mutable one.
 } // Here, the data parameter returns the provided reference instead of disposing the object.
 ```

-These concept seem quite easy to use when trying them in small examples but can turn out quite complicated when creating a more complex algorithm.
+These concept seemed quite easy to use when trying them in small examples but turned out quite complicated when creating a more complex algorithm.
-I tried to use [mutable references](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#mutable-references) to be able to pass data without transferring the ownership and to enable updating the data.
-But this turned out to be way to complicated when trying to learn rust.
+I tried to use [mutable references](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#mutable-references) to be able to pass data around without transferring the ownership and to enable updating the data.
+This got hard to manage and became way too complicated when trying to learn rust.
 I did end up using multiple mutable Vectors with nested mutable Vectors, this didn't work out because the algorithm was too complicated as a starting point.
-The algorithm was too complicated because i tried to move references inside references that updated references in my solution, this resulted in the following type definition:
+The algorithm was too complicated because I tried to move references inside references that updated references, this resulted in the following cryptic type definition:
 ![Complicated type](./docs/mut_type.png)

 ### The challenge
-Because the brute-force algorithm was a quite complicated start i decided to switch it up and define a clearer and more practical challenge.
+Because the brute-force algorithm was too complicated to start with I decided to switch it up and define a clearer and more practical challenge.
 Instead of following a tutorial I wanted to try and implement a system that focuses on a real world use-case and thus requires the use of the eco-system and best-practices.
-The final product will be an trimmed down version of the popular kubernetes platform.
-Kubernetes is the production grade container orchestration solution that is used for automating deployments with docker as part of the devops mindset.
+The final product is an trimmed down version of the popular [kubernetes](https://kubernetes.io) platform.
+Kubernetes is the production grade container orchestration solution that is used for automating deployments with docker as part of the DevOps mindset.

-I chose this project because I have worked with kubernetes for deploying my own production cluster and loved using it and the reasoning behind the product.
+I chose this project because I have worked with kubernetes for deploying my own production cluster and loved using it.
 Kubernetes has the following core concepts:
 - Client provides a desired state, the desired state defines:
     - which (docker) containers should run
     - the amount of containers and how they can be reached